 As you may have already realized, this is in no way a traditionally healthy recipe!
 But, ‘tis the season for indulgence – so, well, yes, you have a free pass.
 And no bad recipe has ever started with bacon cooked in butter, has it?

+There are not many better smells in the kitchen than baking cooking in butter.
 The bacon dip itself is made with just 3 ingredients.
 Just be aware of how salty your bacon is and remember to taste test it before you salt it.
 For this reason, I like to use unsalted butter and if you find that it does need salt, you can still add salt, but remember you can’t ever take salt out!

 The rolls (or buns), I adapted from my Easy Sesame Rolls.
 And, these have a wonderful, crusty exterior that leads to the fluffiest inside possible.
 Plus, they are perfect for mopping, which is very, very important.